bitmovin/bitmovin-player-web-analytics-conviva/README.md

 # Bitmovin Player Conviva Analytics Integration

+## Compatibility
+**This version of the Conviva Analytics Integration works only with a Player Version 7.x.
+And the preferred version of the Coviva SDK is 2.146.0.36444.**

 ## Limitations
 This Conviva integration currently does not track pre-roll ads.
 The analytics session is created after pre-roll ads, before the main content is started.
 This is implemented according to Conviva's guidelines but is still considered a limitation as the `Exit Before Video Start` metrics cannot be measured.
 All other metrics are working as expected.